sharnoff/passman/README.md

 Updating an old file can be done with `passman upgrade --input <OLD FILE> --output <NEW FILE>`, and there's additional support for producing and using plaintext versions, with the `emit-plaintext` and `from-plaintext` subcommands.

+## TOTP Fields

+In addition to regular values, `passman` also supports TOTP fields (like Google Authenticator).
+The values must currently be entered manually; plenty of guides for extracting the secret keys can be found online.
+I have personally used https://github.com/scito/extract_otp_secret_keys after exporting keys from Google Authenticator; I'd assume a similar method would work for new keys as well.